-Your comments and responses in the questionnaire consistently showed you feel Patcham Infants is communicating with you effectively (60% strongly agreed, 33% agreed).
-You feel well informed about general school matters (60% strongly agreed, 35% agreed).
-You also agree that you are well informed about your child’s learning (55% strongly agreed, 35% agreed), and the curriculum (43% strongly agreed, 45% agreed)
+Your comments and responses in the questionnaire consistently showed you feel Patcham Infants is communicating with you effectively (49% strongly agreed, 44% agreed).
+You feel well informed about general school matters (45% strongly agreed, 47% agreed).
+You also agree that you are well informed about your child’s learning (40% strongly agreed, 53% agreed).

 Outstanding outcomes through high quality learning and teaching

 Thank you for taking the time to respond to the question about how best to support a school wide recovery from the last two years.

 The main themes that came out of the results were to:

 - re-engage with fundraising activities

 - create opportunities for parent/carers to come into the school to share celebrations of children's learning

 - support children's learning through parent/carer helpers in the classroom

 - provide parent/carer workshops to support learning at home.